zeek/zeek/scripts/base/protocols/conn/thresholds.zeek.rst

    :is_orig: If true, threshold is set for bytes from originator, otherwise for bytes from responder.

    :returns: T on success, F on failure.

+.. zeek:id:: ConnThreshold::set_duration_threshold

+   :Type: :zeek:type:`function` (c: :zeek:type:`connection`, threshold: :zeek:type:`interval`) : :zeek:type:`bool`

+   Sets a duration threshold for a connection, adding it to potentially already existing thresholds. conn_duration_threshold_crossed will be raised for each set threshold.

+   :cid: The connection id.

+   :threshold: Threshold in seconds.

+   :returns: T on success, F on failure.